Researcher. Writer. 32. Malaysian.

 An inquisitive person, Pei Ling is interested in a wide variety of topics as a writer and journalist.
 Her writings have been published in the Malaysian press including online news portals The Malaysian Insight and The Nut Graph, community weekly Selangor Times, English daily The Star, business weekly Focus Malaysia, and the international press such as National Geographic News.

 She started her humble career in journalism with the now defunct The Nut Graph after graduating with a first class journalism degree from Universiti Tunku Abdul Rahman (UTAR) in 2010.
-As a young journalist, she was privileged to be given the opportunity to write a monthly environmental column As If Earth Matters for The Nut Graph from 2010 to 2013.
+As a young journalist, she was fortunate to be given the opportunity to write a monthly environmental column As If Earth Matters for The Nut Graph from 2010 to 2013.
 One of her opinion pieces on plastic pollution won the Penang’s Green Journalism Award (Special Prize) in 2011.

 When The Nut Graph ceased full-time operations in August 2010, she joined community newspaper Selangor Times as a budding writer, covering state government, local councils and community affairs between late 2010 and mid-2013.
 In late 2013, Pei Ling was awarded the British Chevening Scholarship to read a MA in Environment and Development at King’s College London.

 A year after her return from the UK, she landed the best paying job in her life as a communication consultant with the European Forest Institute’s Asia Regional Office in Kuala Lumpur.
 After a two-year break from journalism, she decided it was time to return to the profession so she took a 25% pay cut to join The Star in January 2017, quit the same year due to political interference in her news reporting and took another 20% pay cut to join The Malaysian Insight, where she covered the watershed 2018 elections and its aftermath without fear and favour.